 Imagine hundreds of boutique cheeses awaiting sampling, and you’ve got the Artisan Cheese Festival, featuring hands-on farm and creamery tours, learning how to make cow’s, sheep’s, and goat’s milk cheeses, and the highlight Marketplace for tasting endless local cheeses, wines, beers, ciders and other local foods.

-More eating and drinking awaits with the Sonoma Wine Country Weekend, where thousands of guests join hundreds of chefs, wineries and artisan food purveyors for three full days of elaborate lunches, dinners, and the showcase events of Taste of Sonoma, and the Sonoma Valley Harvest Auction.
+More eating and drinking awaits with the Sonoma Wine Country Weekend, where thousands of guests join hundreds of chefs, wineries and artisan food purveyors for three full days of elaborate lunches, dinners, and the showcase event Taste of Sonoma.

 There is plenty of wine tasting, too, like barrel sampling along the Wine Road, Taste Alexander Valley, April in Carneros, Savor Sonoma Valley, and Passport to Dry Creek Valley.